anshulshah99/anshulshah99.github.io/_pages/about.md

 In my free time, I love to surf.
 I learned to surf when I moved to San Diego in 2021 and fell in love with the activity.
 I try to surf everyday, usually at Scripps Pier in La Jolla.
 I even took a UCSD course to shape my own, custom surfboard!

-<b>In the 2025-2026 academic year, I am on the job market searching for tenure-track academic positions or industry research positions.</b>
+<b>In the 2025-2026 academic year, I am on the job market searching for postdoc positions, tenure-track academic positions, or industry research positions.</b>